 There are several concepts that I feel will help parents as they go through the process of deciding which program will best suit their needs and the desires of their child.

 KIDS WANNA PLAY

 Most quality leagues or camps will include some level of instruction.
 The ones that many parents will agree are best have the correct blend.
-That is why I created, TALK – TEACH – PLAY.
+That is why I created, TALK.TEACH.PLAY®.
 Talk is keeping the conversation to a minimum.
 In fact, we limit instruction to just 3 minutes.
 Next is Teach.
 We keep this to 6 minutes.
 This is important but it must be done in an engaging and enthusiastic manner.
-Keeping the kids attention and offering the child a chance to learn a skill, develop the skill and then play.
-Last but definitely not least is is Play.
+Keeping the kid’s attention and offering the child a chance to learn a skill, develop the skill, and then play.
+Last but definitely not least is Play.
 We allow the kids to play with minimal corrections or directions.
 All we do is reinforce the rules of the game and encourage them to get after it!
 Have fun!

 We have league all the way down to 3 years old.
 To me, this is crazy.
 I would be very careful of league play until the child is in 3rd grade.
 If you are going to put your child in organized sports at a younger age, I would be sure that it is a developmental program with lots of free play as part of their schedule.

-The reality is that providing the opportunity for your child play team sports is very important.
-I just remind parents that it is a marathon not a sprint.
-Take your time, play with them and have a plan.
-For my kids as they were growing up I had them participate in a camp or clinic in each sport before I ever signed them up for league or any real competition.
+The reality is that providing the opportunity for your child to play team sports is very important.
+I just remind parents that it is a marathon, not a sprint.
+Take your time, play with them, and have a plan.
+For my kids, as they were growing up I had them participate in a camp or clinic in each sport before I ever signed them up for a league or any real competition.

 If we can be of any help, feel free to email info@NAofA.us and I will reply.

 Thank you and good luck on the journey.